 If you need to drop a class, be sure to do it within the add/drop deadline (usually the first 2-3 weeks of the semester, see the Registrar's Deadlines for specific dates).
-If, you need to drop a class due to "serious and compelling reasons" after the drop deadline, you MUST see your advisor and follow the procedures outlined by the university.
+If you need to drop a class due to "serious and compelling reasons" after the drop deadline, you MUST see your advisor and follow the procedures outlined by the university.
 Dropping during this timeframe will result in a "W" on your transcript.
 Although there are extenuating circumstances where this might be necessary, it cannot be a pattern.

 Please note that you are responsible for managing your own enrollment and you must adhere to the add and drop dates specified in the university.
-For the Registrar's Office Important Dates and Deadlines website, go to www.sfsu.edu/~admisrec/reg/regsched.html.
+Please use the Registrar's Office Important Dates and Deadlines